ahmadharkouss/ansible_terraform_gitea/README.md

 The setup includes running Ansible playbooks in a containerized environment with easy integration with Docker Compose.

-Traefik was not used because this project is deployed on production behind an nginx reverse proxy: [https://gitea.devgains.com/](https://gitea.devgains.com)
+Traefik was used as a reverse proxy.
 ---

 ## Prerequisites